MMunibas/N2O-PESs/README.md

 # N2O-PESs
-Potential energy surfaces for the triplet states of N2O
+Global potential energy surfaces for the triplet states of N2O and spectroscopic PES for the equilibrium region of NNO singlet groud state.

 **Requirements**